LoRA-Mixer: Coordinate Modular LoRA Experts Through Serial Attention Routing: Introduction.

-\section{Introduction}
+\section{Introduction.}

-Large Language Models (LLMs) have achieved unprecedented proficiency in general-purpose reasoning and generation, yet their adaptation to specialized downstream domains remains computationally prohibitive, requiring significant resources for full-scale fine-tuning~\cite{brown2020gpt3, touvron2023}.
-To mitigate these resource demands, parameter-efficient fine-tuning (PEFT) methods~\cite{peft1,peft2,peft3,peft4,peft5,peft6} have emerged as a scalable paradigm for task-specific adaptation.
-Among these, Low-Rank Adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge, tian2024hydraloraasymmetricloraarchitecture} has demonstrated particular efficacy, operating through low-rank decomposition of updates to the pretrained weights—enabling efficient tuning with minimal parameter overhead.
-Recent work has explored modularly composing independently trained LoRA modules as a promising strategy for multitask adaptation; however, naive composition can result in interference between task-specific subspaces, limiting their synergistic potential\cite{huang2024lorahubefficientcrosstaskgeneralization, wu2024mixtureloraexperts}.
+Large Language Models (LLMs) have achieved unprecedented proficiency in general-purpose reasoning and generation, yet their adaptation to specialized downstream domains remains computationally prohibitive for full-scale fine-tuning~\cite{brown2020gpt3, touvron2023}.
+To mitigate these resource demands, parameter-efficient fine-tuning (PEFT) methods~\cite{peft1,peft3,peft4,peft5,peft6} have emerged as a scalable paradigm.
+Among them, Low-Rank Adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge, tian2024hydraloraasymmetricloraarchitecture} has demonstrated particular efficacy, operating through low-rank decomposition of updates to the pretrained weights—enabling efficient tuning with minimal parameter overhead.
+Recent work has explored modularly composing independently trained LoRA modules as a promising strategy for multitask adaptation; however, naive composition can result in interference between task-specific subspaces, limiting their synergistic potential~\cite{huang2024lorahubefficientcrosstaskgeneralization, wu2024mixtureloraexperts}.
 This limitation has motivated exploration of mixture-of-experts (MoE) architecture~\cite{shazeer2017outrageouslylargeneuralnetworks, fedus2022switchtransformersscalingtrillion}, which treat each task-specific LoRA as an expert and sparsely activate and fuse the experts.
-Recent studies demonstrate promising directions in hybrid Lo-
+Recent studies demonstrate promising directions in hybrid LoRA-MoE frameworks~\cite{wu2024mixtureloraexperts, li2024mixloraenhancinglargelanguage, huang2024lorahubefficientcrosstaskgeneralization, zhao2024mergingloraslikeplaying, liao2025hmora, gao2024higher, chen2024llavamolesparsemixturelora, dou2024loramoealleviateworldknowledge}, aiming to enhance model performance on complex tasks across multi-domain datasets while preserving the parameter efficiency of fine-tuning.